 YOUR DONATIONS OF ANY AMOUNT ARE GREATLY APPRECIATED AND EVERY DOLLAR GOES TO HELPING THE CHILDREN THAT ARE AFFECTED.

-Heart Warrior’s “Healing With Happiness”
+“Healing With Happiness”

 The Heart Warrior Foundation is proud to introduce Heart Warrior’s “Healing With Happiness” program to our CHD community.
 As a foundation, we strive to think of ways to create normalcy and happiness for the heart warriors, their siblings, and families.
 Our Healing With Happiness program gives our CHD warriors and their families a chance to enjoy a New England based “gift” of their choosing.
 The Heart Warrior Foundation hopes to provide a memorable, carefree experience for our heart warriors and families who have endured some much in their lives.
-The Heart Warrior Foundation will award limited spots in 2018 to New England based families (ME, VT, NH, MA, CT, RI), but hopes to grow and expand to accommodate as many Heart Warriors and their families as possible in years to come.
+The Heart Warrior Foundation will award limited spots yearly to New England based families (ME, VT, NH, MA, CT, RI), but hopes to grow and expand to accommodate as many Heart Warriors and their families as possible in years to come.

 We want to include the warrior in their decision and encourage them to look through our ideas of how best we can bring them some happiness for their bravery!
 These are some general ideas that the Heart Warrior Foundation has come up with to get the Heart Warrior thinking.
 Certain restrictions/availabilities apply and can be discussed further with heart warriors and their families.
 Activity locations must remain within Maine, Vermont, New Hampshire, Massachusetts, Connecticut, and Rhode Island.

 Hotel stays (To include, but not limited to) – Great Wolf Lodge, Coco Key, Jay’s Peak, etc. (Based on availability)